panasewicz/bash-archive-cron-example/README.md

 # bash-archive-cron-example
-Simple script able to backup files to the correct destination + cron scheduling
+Simple script able to archive and backup files to the correct destination + cron scheduling

 # The script result: